dltj/dltj-blog/_posts/2022-01-22-python-structlog-for-aws-lambda-cloudwatch.md

 AWS has configured the default Python logger in the Lambdas to automatically put the timestamp and the HTTP API request ID from the context in the display when the log line is collapsed.
 When you expand the log line, you can see the additional detail in structured JSON.
-That timestamp is duplicated in the column on to the left, and the UUID are really not useful in this context.
+That timestamp is duplicated in the column to the left, and the UUID is really not useful in this context.
 What I'd rather see is the _event_ that caused the line to be logged and any corresponding _error message_.

 {% include image.html wpsrc="2022/2022-01-22-modified-cloudwatch.png" width="782" alt="Screencapture of Amazon Web Services Cloud Watch Logs demonstrating that the collapsed detail line now includes the event and error message." caption="Enhanced configuration structured logs" %}